 What About Broker or Franchise Requirements?

-Most of my clients are independent brokerages so this doesn’t apply, but I also work with teams where it does.
-I think that if you’re an agent or a brokerage within a brand that you should follow all of the rules all of the time.
+I believe that if you’re an agent or a brokerage within a brand that you should follow all of the rules all of the time.
 Yes, it’s a compliance thing, but it’s also an integrity thing.
 There are some real estate brands that allow quite a bit of leeway and others who allow very little at all.

 Given that I just spent the last 6 years within the brokerage environment, I get that what the company provides doesn’t fit every situation.
 Even with one of the strongest brands in the business, I ran into situations where there was not a company provided template that fit the immediate need.
 If you need to have something created, it’s in everyone’s best interest that it’s done with brand integrity in mind.

 What do I mean?
 Agent logos are a big one.
 Agents want their own logo, and I understand why.
 But if your brand colors are red and blue and you want a lime green logo, it’s going to clash.
 If you insist on the lime green logo, your brochures will look weird.
 Then you’ll find yourself creating those, too.
 Add postcards, social posts, listing presentations, and website headers.
 Before you know it, your branding is totally disconneded and looks nothing like what it is supposed to for compliance purposes.
 Creating all of that custom marketing costs time and money.
 You’re probably also in violation of your ICA and/or the franchise agreement,, too.
 Honestly.
 Think before you go down that road.
 Whatever you create, follow proceedure to get it approved.
 To me, veering that far off course from a company brand tells me that you don’t value what they’re offering, or you don’t recognize the value that the company is providing.
 That’s an entirely different conversation.